dorkamotorka/ebpf-labs/labs/beginner-course/ebpf-verifier-3bd2e199/index.md

 }
 ```

 However, this won’t really work.
-If you try to run the program, you’ll hit a verifier error like:
+If you try to run the program, you’ll hit a verifier error such as:
 ```
-load program: invalid argument: last insn is not an exit or jmp (2 line(s) omitted)
+last insn is not an exit or jmp (2 line(s) omitted)
 ```

+At first glance, this error is a bit misleading.
+Technically, it’s the verifier’s way of saying *“your function doesn’t always end with a return instruction.”*

+But since we clearly have a `return 0;` in place, it feels like the verifier is just trolling us 😅.

+And it’s also pretty clear the error only showed up after we added the new line.
+That means something about it must be wrong.

 We could now disassemble the `hello_bpf.o` kernel object (built with `go generate` command) to track down the error, but that would be another tutorial on its own.
 In this case, the issue is actually visible directly in our code.